-A legislative body that has convened a meeting and whose membership constitutes a quorum of any other legislative body may convene a meeting of that other legislative body, simultaneously or successively, only if a clerk or a member of the convened legislative body makes a verbal announcement prior to convening any simultaneous or successive meeting.
-The clerk or member of the legislative body must announce the subsequent legislative body, the amount of compensation or stipend, if any, that each member will be entitled to receive as a result of convening the simultaneous or successive meeting of the subsequent legislative body and the form in which the compensation or stipend shall be provided as a result of convening a meeting for which each member is entitled to collect compensation or a stipend.
+A legislative body that has convened a meeting and whose membership constitutes a quorum of any other legislative body may convene a meeting of that other legislative body, simultaneously or successively, only if a clerk or a member of the convened legislative body announces the following prior to convening the simultaneous or successive meeting:

+- 1) There is a subsequent legislative body; - 2) The compensation or stipend, if any, each member may receive as a result of the multiple meetings; and - 3) The form of the compensation or stipend that will be provided.

 The compensation and stipend is not required to be announced if it is listed in a statute without additional compensation authorized by the local agency, and in any case, the announced compensation must not include amounts reimbursed for actual and necessary expenses incurred by a member in the performance of his or her official duties. § 54952.3.